akash-wfn/akash-wfn.github.io/_pages/home.md

   </a>
 </div>

-My job is like being a high-tech analyst for chemistry.
-I use powerful computer simulations to predict how invisible molecules will interact, helping scientists design better reactions—kind of like figuring out the best trick shot before even taking it.
-To make things even cooler, I train machine learning models that learn from these simulations so they can predict future outcomes even faster!
+You can think of my focus, “Click Chemistry,” as working with molecular-sized LEGOs.
+The goal is to design two molecular “bricks” that are perfectly shaped to snap together easily and reliably.
+My job is to figure out the absolute best shapes for these bricks and the ideal conditions to make them “click” together flawlessly.

+To achieve this, I use quantum chemical calculations as a “virtual microscope”, one powerful enough to see not just the precise shape of these molecular bricks but also how they move and interact.
+It’s like having a high-speed camera that records the “click” itself.
+The machine learning models I develop analyze these virtual videos to rapidly learn what makes a connection strong and fast, helping me design the next set of molecular LEGOs even more effectively.

 **I am currently seeking new opportunities and collaborations.
 Please feel free to get in touch!**